Is beekeeping right for me?

 How Much Time Does Beekeeping Take?

 The amount of time necessary to be a successful backyard beekeeper will vary depending on where you live and how many hives you have.
-For most parts of the country, the winter drops daily temperatures below 50°F for several months of the year.
+For most parts of the country, the daily temperatures in the winter drop below 50°F for several months of the year.
 During these months, the bees do not fly, and their populations are very low.
 This is the offseason for beekeepers, and there isn’t that much to do with the actual bees.
-Most of the time spent “on bee stuff” during the winter is like reading, making plans for next year, etc…
+Most of the time spent “on bee stuff” during the winter is spent reading, making plans for next year, etc…

 How much time then does it really take?
 During the warm months, it is good to check in on the colony every 1-2 weeks for a first or 2nd-year beekeeper.
 Closer to 2 weeks is better than weekly, and it’s not recommended to open the hive daily.